kabachook/k8s-security/README.md

   Same for `10252` port

-  Not vesy useful, but get k8s version always.
+  Not very useful, but get k8s version always.
 Maybe some other stuff on previous versions

 ---